Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power/Horizon Cleaver/Brilliant Reproach.md

 ## Resonant

-If a character resonant with jade has a Principle that reflects her code of honor, she adds its rating to the total number of 1s and 2s she can roll without losing control of the lightning.
+If a character resonant with jade has a [[Intimacy|Principle]] that reflects her code of honor, she adds its rating to the total number of 1s and 2s she can roll without losing control of the lightning.